LwandoXabiso/alx-low_level_programming/README.md

-s is a README.md for low level programming
+This is a README.md for low level programming for ALX Software Engineering